-A large campesino family from Suchitoto also lives in the community of San Antonio Abad.
-Because of the violence related to the civil war, they had to flee their home in the early 80’s to find refuge in the city and are now accustomed to urban life-style.
+La Familia Quintanilla, a large campesino family from Suchitoto, also lives in the community of San Antonio Abad.
+Because of the violence related to the civil war, they had to flee their home in the early 80’s to find refuge in the city and are now accustomed to an urban lifestyle.
 Most of the children are studying or working in the greater San Salvador area.
-Their family and neighborhood consist of many individuals striving towards social change through participation in Christian base communities and an environmental organization.
+Their family and neighborhood consist of many individuals striving towards social change through participation in Christian base communities and environmental organizations.

 San Ramon is a semi-urban marginal community in San Salvador (about a 20 minute bus ride from the Casa).

-Tepecoyo is a rural community located about 1 hour from San Salvador in the department of La Libertad.
-The area of Tepecoyo historically has been a coffee growing area.
-Other crops that are grown are corn, maicillo (a small corn-substitute grain), beans and tobacco.
-There are some people who raise livestock such as cows, pigs, and chickens.
-Primarily, the people have dedicated themselves to the cultivation of coffee, brick making, and the production of milk products such as cheese.
-However, with the fall in coffee prices, many of the landowners are no longer producing coffee, leaving most people in the area without work or income.
+Zacamil is a rural community about a 30 minute up-hill walk from Tepecoyo, which is located about one hour outside of San Salvador in the department of La Libertad.
+This small district has an economy largely dependent on coffee; however, with the fall in coffee prices, many of the landowners are no longer producing coffee, leaving most people in the area without work or sufficient income.
 As a result, many families do not have means to survive and many children go without education because families cannot afford the basic costs (uniform, food, school supplies, transportation, etc.).
-La Javia is a nearby rural village just outside of the small town of Tepecoyo and is made up of 3 zones.
+Zacamil is also home to Yovani, a young man who was injured in an accident that left him wheelchair bound.

 Canton El Cedro is located about an hour from San Salvador.
 It is a very rural area, surrounded by fincas, coffee farms, and beautiful, mountainous landscapes.